|Nutritional Guidelines (per serving)|

 Add about 1/2 cup rinsed basil leaves, cover, and simmer for about 15 minutes.

 Remove from the heat, keep covered, and allow it to infuse and cool (about an hour).
 Once cool, strain out the basil and bottle in a glass jar or bottle with a tight seal.
 The basil syrup should be stored in the refrigerator and will be good for about three weeks.

 Make the Sparkling Strawberry Rosé Cocktail

 Pour the vodka, pear nectar, lemon juice, and basil syrup into a wine glass filled with ice.

 Garnish with a basil leaf and strawberry or your choice of seasonal fruits.

-Sparkling rosé wine is relatively easy to find and many cost $15 or less.
-If you happen to have the still version of this pink wine in stock, feel free to use it.
-To bring that sparkle back into the Strawberry Rosé Cocktail, add a splash of club soda or mineral water.
+- If you have only the still version of rosé wine, feel free to use it.
+To bring the sparkle back, add a splash of club soda or mineral water.

-The Strawberry Rosé Cocktail is a gentle little drink.
+The sparkling strawberry rosé is a gentle little drink.
 Even with the vodka, it's not much stronger than some of the heftier wines.
-While the alcohol content will vary with rosé, we can use a 12 percent ABV wine as an example to estimate this cocktail's strength.
-It comes out to be around 15 percent ABV (30 proof).
+While the alcohol content will vary with the rosé, it should mix up somewhere around 15 percent ABV (30 proof).